Sign In

 Annette Dolphin, president of the UK Physiological Society, called their work “a striking example of how basic science can have far-reaching effects on human health.”
 She added, “This discovery offers new hope for treating autoimmune diseases, improving transplant outcomes, and designing future cancer therapies.”

-The Nobel Assembly described the immune system as “an evolutionary masterpiece,” able to protect us from billions of microbes every day.
+The Nobel Assembly described the immune system as “an evolutionary masterpiece,” capable of protecting us from billions of microbes every day.
 Yet without regulatory T cells, that masterpiece could easily destroy itself.

 Study Shows 72 Hours of Fasting Can Completely Regenerate the Human Immune System